tomalvi/tomalvi/README.md

 I specialize in **PHP / Laravel** on the backend and **Vue.js** on the frontend.
 I care about clean architecture, real ownership, and shipping things that actually work in production.

-Currently open to new opportunities — remote-first preferred.
+Currently open to new opportunities

 ---